Blizzard/d3-api-docs/README.md

 ```

-The data associated with an item object varies from item to item, but in most cases you will be able to retreive the name, icon, display color, required level, item level, bonus affixes, attributes and salvage information.
+The data associated with an item object varies between items, but in most cases you can retreive the name, icon, display color, required level, item level, bonus affixes, attributes and salvage information.

 ### Item Information Example